Experience the Natural Environment and our Scenic Water and Waterfront Trails.

 Nature and outdoor recreation enthusiasts are pleased to learn that the trailhead to Ferry Point Park is located at the Chesapeake Heritage & Visitor Center.
 This 41-acre nature park sits on the Chester River and offers a two-mile walking trail.

 The trail features a wooden bridge that leads to scenic vistas.
 Ferry Point Nature Park provides eco-tourist opportunities to view birds and wildlife unique to the region.
+Check out our Nature in the Narrows Facebook Page to learn about the flora, fauna, birds, animals and fish that live here.

 The trail divides at a sandy area located on the scenic Chester River.